microsoft/dicom-server/docs/resources/schema-manager.md

 	2. Ensures instance schema records exist.
 		1. Since DICOM Server implements its own ISchemaClient (DicomSchemaClient), if there are no instance schema records, the upgrade continues uninterrupted.
 In healthcare-shared-components, this would throw an exception and cancel the upgrade.
 	3. Gets all available versions and compares them against all compatible versions.
-	4. Based on the current schema version:
+	4. Based on the current database schema version:
 		1. If there is no version (base schema only), the latest full migration script is applied.
-		2. If the current version is >= 1, each available version is applied (excluding the current version) one at a time until the database's schema version reaches the desired version input by the user (latest, next, or a specific version).
+		2. If the current version is >= 1, each available version is applied one at a time until the database's schema version reaches the desired version input by the user (latest, next, or a specific version).

 ------------